cristina-sirbu/loganalyzer/README.md

 ## Features

 * Ingest logs `POST /logs`
+* Upload and ingest files with logs `POST /logs/upload`
 * Query logs `GET /logs`
 * Filtering by level and time range `GET /logs?level=ERROR&from=...&to=...`
 * Persists logs in a H2 file DB